legendaryabhi/buildY/src/content/docs/techs/space-based-solar-power-for-unlimited-energy.md

 #### This does not belongs to us...

-This project is avaliable on Instructables, so all the rights went to them and the original creator.
+This project is avaliable on ESA, so all the rights went to them and the original creator.
 You can find it here: https://www.esa.int/Enabling_Support/Space_Engineering_Technology/SOLARIS/Space-Based_Solar_Power_overview

 <br>
 <br>